First aid is one of my passions. I like knowing that I’ll be able to act during a medical emergency, even if a doctor is not available.

 - Oral antihistamines: Good options include diphenhydramine (Benadryl), Loratadine (Claritin), cetirizine (Zyrtec), and Fexofenadine (Allegra)

-- Anti-itch creams: These will contain antihistamines, steroids, and/or an anesthetic.
+- Anti-itch creams: Contain antihistamines, steroids, and/or an anesthetic.
 If you aren’t sure which is right, please read this article about types of anti-itch creams.

 - Fungal creams: For fungal infections like athlete’s foot and yeast infections, you’ll want OTC meds like clotrimazole, miconazole, and butenafine hydrochloride.